Your super isn’t automatically included in your will, unless you've given certain instructions to your super fund first.

-- your children regardless of age
+- your children (of any age)

 - anybody financially dependent on you when you die

-- your estate or legal personal representative.
+- your estate or personal legal representative.

-How do I nominate my beneficiaries?
+How do I nominate a beneficiary?

-Super in pension phase already?
+When your super is in pension phase

-Will the money be taxed?
+Will the money be taxed when it’s distributed?

 Different tax treatment can apply depending on whether your super is paid as a lump sum, income stream or mixture of both, and if your beneficiary or beneficiaries are classified as ‘tax dependants’.

-A tax dependant includes2:
+A tax dependant includes:

 - any children of the deceased who are under the age of 18